 Iron is an essential mineral that transports oxygen to every cell in your body.
 Iron surpluses are housed in the liver, spleen, bone marrow and muscles.
 People who are iron-deficient may develop anemia, which can cause fatigue and weakness.
-Iron supplements are sometimes suggested to improve iron levels and treat anemia.
-The best time of day to take an iron supplement will depend on when you eat your first meal.
+Iron is found in a variety of foods, such as fortified breads and cereals, beans, lentils, poultry and dairy products.
+However, iron supplements are sometimes needed to improve iron levels and treat anemia.
+According to the U.S. Food and Drug Administration, the daily value for iron is 18 milligrams.
+The best time to take an iron supplement will depend on when you eat your first meal.

 Anemia can be caused by a variety of conditions, such as bleeding ulcers or heavy blood loss during menstruation.
-Iron deficiency due to anemia typically requires 50 to 100 mg elemental iron three times per day, notes the National Institutes of Health.
-The suggested dosage for anemic children is 5 mg divided into three daily doses.
+Iron deficiency due to anemia is commonly treated with 325 milligrams of ferrous sulfate, three times per day, according to Clinical Correlations.
 In severe cases of anemia, iron should be administered intravenously in a health-care facility.
 It normally takes two to three months of treatment to reverse anemia and six months for the body to build up an iron reserve.
 People who are iron deficient because of uncontrolled bleeding require ongoing iron therapy.
 Talk to your health-care provider about taking iron supplements for your specific condition.

-Taking iron with certain foods may deplete its value.
+Taking iron supplements with certain foods may deplete its value.
 Avoid eating eggs, cheese, yogurt, whole grains and spinach one to two hours after taking iron.
-It's also best not to drink milk, coffee or tea.
+It's also best not to drink milk, coffee or tea, as these can also decrease iron absorption, according to the Society for the Advancement of Blood Management.
 Iron supplements should be taken at least one to two hours apart from calcium supplements and antacids to reap the maximum benefits from each.

 Expect Side Effects